-The Rotarod test (Ugo Basile SRL, Gemonio, Italy; 3 cm in diameter) was used for the evaluation of motor coordination and balance and was carried out between days 1 and 3 post-CCI.
-Presurgery, mice were trained on the Rotarod for 3 consecutive days.
-The first two trials were 60 sec each, at a speed of 3 rpm, followed by a single trial at accelerating speed (3-20 rpm over 300 sec), with intervals of at least 25 min of rest.
+The Rotarod test (Ugo Basile, France; 3 cm diameter) was used for the evaluation of motor coordination and balance and was carried out between day 1 and day 3 post-CCI.
+Prior to surgery, mice were trained on the Rotarod for three consecutive days.
+The first two trials were 60 s each, at a speed of 3 rpm, followed by a single trial at accelerating speed (3 to 20 rpm over 300 s, with intervals of at least 25 min rest.
 The rest of the training days consisted of one trial at a constant speed of 3 rpm followed by two accelerating trials.
 The latency to fall from the Rotarod was recorded.
 The average of all accelerating phase scores was considered as the baseline (pre-injury score).
-Mice were tested during days 1-3 postinjury, in three trials a day, using the accelerating mode.
+Mice were tested during day 1-3 post-injury, in three trials a day, using the accelerating mode.